 - Reduce cart abandonment.
 I know: why would Beardbrand need your shipping information to send you a digital download?
 I thought so, too.
 Until I thought about it and realized there’s a checkbox to grant them permission to save your information for next time … making it quick and easy for you to check out, if/when you become a future customer.

 - Validate potential new markets.
-It’s likely a brand like Beardbrand analyze their demographic data to determine new geographic locations to market to.
+It’s likely brands like Beardbrand analyze its demographic data to determine new geographic locations to market to.
 Having this type of information on hand makes it a LOT easier for them to do so.